Electrical and Computer Engineering

 Wencong Su

-Interim Chair and Associate Professor, Electrical and Computer Engineering
+Chair and Professor, Electrical and Computer Engineering

 Amanda Donovan